YaserFarghaly/Javascript-Data-Grid/README.md

 ![Grid](https://github.com/YaserFarghaly/Javascript-Data-Grid/wiki/other/design.png "DataGrid design")

 ## Custom viewer example
-The purpose of column viewers is to provide full flexibility of how grid values will be displayed it can be simple text, image or complex HTML code.
+The purpose of column viewers is to provide full flexibility of how grid values will be displayed it can be represented as a simple text, image or complex HTML code.
 The default viewers display values as plain text with formatting options defined in column metadata.
-The following example gives an idea of how easy to write a column viewer without learning the grid code.
+The following example gives an idea of how easy to write a column viewer without learning any code just extend BaseColumnViewer class and override display() method, reference the container which is a div element and append whatever you want.

 Ex.
 Simple example to display negative values in red color